 Figure 3.
 Trend of Indicator C (net entrepreneurial income of agriculture) over time.

+Note: the data are presented relative to 2015, which was set at 100.
 Source: Eurostat (2025) and authors' elaborations based on the Italian Farm Accountancy Data Network (FADN) dataset for 2014-2022.